snt-arg/Tello-object-detection/README.md

   To run the *tello* package, you have to fulfill all installation requirements listed above.
   Then in a terminal,
   - Move to the ros_workspace directory after cloning the repository
+    ```sh
+    cd /path/to/ros_workspace
+    ```
   - Source your ROS distribution using
+    ```sh
+    source /opt/ros/<ros-distro>/setup.bash
+    ```
+    Replace *<ros-distro>* with your ROS distribution name.
   - Build the Tello package
+    ```sh
+    colcon build --packages-select tello
+    ```
-  - Check your WIFI connection to make sure that your computer is connected to the drone.
+  - Turn the drone on and check your WIFI connection to make sure that your computer is connected to the drone.
-  - Open three other terminals and source the ROS distribution and the Tello package in all of them
+  - Open three other terminals and still in the workspace repertory, source the ROS distribution and the Tello package in all of them with
+      ```sh
+      source ./install/setup.bash
+      ```
+      Then,
-      * In the first one, run the drone's camera publisher node using
+      * In the first terminal, run the drone's camera publisher node using
         ```sh
         ros2 run tello camera_pub
         ```